farshidmosaffa/FIM-Splunk/README.md

    - Windows Task Scheduler **or**
    - Configure `inputs.conf` in Splunk to run every X minutes (recommand)

-3. Logs will be saved locally or sent to Splunk depending on setup.

 Linux:
 1. Copy the script to: